cvxr/CVX/README.txt

-CVX: A system for disciplined convex programming Copyright (C) 2007 Michael C. Grant and Stephen P. Boyd.
+CVX: A system for disciplined convex programming Copyright 2009 Michael C. Grant and Stephen P. Boyd.
 --------------------------------------------------------

 Thank you for downloading cvx.
 Please see Appendix A of the